nicopap/cuicui/design_doc/richtext/list_of_features.md

     - with arbitrary function
     - Handle nested subsections properly

+### `reflect_query`

+- `ReflectQueryableFns` and all its fields
+- An erased (using trait object) iterator that wraps `QueryState` and `QueryIter`.
+  The output values of `iter_*` methods
+- `predefined` plugin and crate cargo flags to add selectively `ReflectQueryable` registration for bevy components.
+- The `Ref` struct, a copy of the bevy `Ref` but with less features.
+Necessary to enable change detection.

 ### `bevy_fab`

 - `tracker`s
   - system reading hooks and updating associated bindings with values of hook source
-  - **Unimplemented**: avoid updating bindings when the source didn't change, using bevy's ECS change detection system
+  - avoid updating bindings when the source didn't change, using bevy's ECS change detection system
-  - **Unimplemented**: avoid updating bindings when the source didn't change, by caching the old value and comparing to the new one.
   - binding source queries
     - Efficient caching of functions used to read from world the `Reflect` components/resources & access the reflected `GetPath`.